vipul79321/CP_Codes/operating-system/Processes.md

 * Now if any of these processes will try to modify the shared pages then only a copy of these pages will be created and the modifications will be done on the copy of pages by that process and thus not affecting the other process.
 * Why copy-on-write is useful -
   * Usually, child process calls `exec` rightaway, so all that copying of parent's memory for child memory will go to waste, copy-on-write solves this problem by copying only when neccessary
+* The pages which are used while making duplication in copy-on-write forking are generally **zero-fill-on-demand**, that is their content is zeroed out before copying begins

 ### Virtual Fork | vfork()
 * In virtual fork, copy of parent's process is not made in child.
 Instead they both share the same memory.